gbouvignies/ChemEx/docs/source/develop.rst

 The directory layout of the ChemEx project is as follows:

-* ``chemex/``: Contain source code for the project.
+* ``chemex/``: Contains the source code for the project.

-* ``docs/``: Contain the setup file and source code for building the ChemEx documentation using `Sphinx`_.
+* ``docs/``: Contains the setup file and source code for building the ChemEx documentation using `Sphinx`_.

 * ``examples/``: Contain numerous examples to demonstrate the application of each experiment module in ChemEx.

-* ``sandbox/`` (optional): Suggested location to store code, data and other stuff which are not ready to be included in ChemEx.
-This directory is not required and will be ignored by :command:`git` using the default :file:`.gitignore` file, it is mainly created for developement purposes.
+* ``sandbox/`` (optional): Suggested location to store code, data and other stuff that is not ready to be included in ChemEx.
+This directory is not required and will be ignored by :command:`git` using the default :file:`.gitignore` file; it is mainly created/used for development purposes.

 Chemex modules